promise/readme/README.md

 ```
 ✨ Pushed 1 commit to promise/promise
+✨ Pushed 1 commit to promise/promise
+✨ Pushed 1 commit to promise/promise
+✨ Pushed 2 commits to promise/promise
+✨ Pushed 1 commit to promise/promise
+🗣 Commented on #2 in promise/promise
+✨ Pushed 1 commit to promise/promise
+✅ Merged PR #2 in promise/promise
+✨ Pushed 1 commit to promise/promise
+✅ Merged PR #1 in promise/promise
+✨ Pushed 1 commit to promise/promise
 ✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to biaw/test-area